-The GDCh Division of Medicinal Chemistry together with the Pharmaceutical / medicinal chemistry Division of the German Pharmaceutical Society (DPhG) awards the Innovation Award for Medicinal and Pharmaceutical Chemistry.
+The Medicinal Chemistry Division of Medicinal Chemistry of the German Chemical Society (GDCh) awards the Innovation Award for Medicinal / Pharmaceutical Chemistry together with the Pharmaceutical / Medicinal Chemistry Division of the German Pharmaceutical Society (DPhG).
 The award recognizes outstanding scientific publications and results in the fields of medicinal and pharmaceutical chemistry.
-Associated with the award are an award certificate and prize money of 5000 euros donated by the two Divisions .
+Associated with the award are an award certificate and prize money of 5,000 euros donated by the two Divisions .
 The award usually takes place annually as part of the "Frontiers in Medicinal Chemistry" Conference .
 The prize can be shared.

 The Innovation Award 2021 was awarded to Prof. Dr. Pierre Koch and Ass.-Prof. Dr. Nina Schützenmeister on the occasion of the Online Conference "Frontiers in Medicinal Chemistry 2021".

-The award is given to Prof. Dr. Koch awarded in recognition of his outstanding, original and forward-looking research work.
-Dr. Koch developed selective kinase inhibitors that are able to penetrate the central nervous system.
+The award goes to Prof. Dr. Koch awarded in recognition of his outstanding, original and forward-looking research work.
+Dr. Koch developed selective kinase inhibitors capable of penetrating the central nervous system.
 These kinase inhibitors represent an innovative approach to the therapy of neurodegenerative diseases such as Alzheimer's dementia and multiple sclerosis.
-The scientific success of this innovative research is documented by numerous publications in respected journals.
+The scientific success of this innovative research work is documented by numerous publications in respected journals.

-The award is given to Prof. Dr. Schützenmeister awarded in recognition of their outstanding, original and forward-looking research work.
-Dr. Schützenmeister carried out innovative work on the synthesis of biologically active natural substances.
-She developed new and efficient synthesis methods and used them to obtain antibacterial and antiviral natural substances and natural substance analogues.
-In this way, novel analogues for improving biological activity become accessible.
-The scientific success of this innovative and highly independent research work is documented by publications in respected journals.
+The award goes to Prof. Dr. Schützenmeister awarded in recognition of their outstanding, original and forward-looking research work. dr Schützenmeister carried out innovative work on the synthesis of biologically active natural substances.
+She developed new and efficient synthetic methods and used them to obtain antibacterial and antiviral natural products and natural product analogues.
+In this way, novel analogues for improving the biological activity become accessible.
+The scientific success of this innovative and extremely independent research work is documented by publications in respected journals.

 The Innovation Award award 2020 was given to PD Dr. Oliver Koch and PD Dr. Daniel Merk forgive.